 One of the 3 A/D converters on the chip can be used to read the position of the range switch.
 This is done with a simple voltage divider at the range switch that supplies 5 steps of voltage to the A/D converter.
 Here is the current schematic . . .

 So with this setup, the software on the Geiger Kit can use I2C to read and write to the converters on the PCF8591 to get the range switch position and control the meter.
 That brings us to the change in software.

-I have finished the mod to the software and added it to the next version (v10.2).
+I added the mod to the software beginning with version v10.2.
 To save memory, the code is turned off with a #define ANALOG_METER. (see below for v10.2 beta download)

 To get the fastest response for the meter, the counts are taken from the bargraph, so they're updated 20 times a second.
 The position of the range switch is read and the counts are converted to whatever dose unit is set, and then scaled to the range.
 All communication with the circuit above is done through I2C.